Back to Projects

 Due to these significant constructability issues, Powerlink has investigated an alternative corridor between the Burdekin River and Reid River.
 This corridor takes into consideration these topographical constraints and extensive field investigations.
 Engagement with community, landholders and Traditional Owners will further refine and inform this corridor.

 In August, Powerlink released a Recommended Corridor and Substation Site Selection Report which assesses the broad study area to identify a potential transmission corridor and substation site based on a range of social, environmental, economic and technical factors.
 The report was available for community and landholder feedback from the end of August through to early October.
-A Fact Sheet and FAQs was also prepared to provide a summary of the key findings.

 In September 2022, the Queensland Coordinator-General published an evaluation report on the project’s Environmental Impact Statement (EIS) determining the project could proceed, subject to conditions, and was referred to the Australian Government for approval.